Chair of the Psychology Department

 Dr. Read completed her BA at Denison University in Granville, Ohio.
 She received her Ph.D. in Clinical Psychology from the University of Rhode Island in 2000 after completing her pre-doctoral internship at the Brown University Consortium.
 She completed an NIAAA-funded T32 Fellowship at Brown University’s Center for Alcohol and Addiction Studies from 2000-2003.
 After this, she joined the faculty at the University at Buffalo.
 She was granted tenure in 2009, and promoted to Full Professor in 2014.
-Since 2016, Dr. Read has been serving as the Director of Clinical Training (DCT) and is the clinical area head.
+From 2016-2021, Dr. Read was the Director of Clinical Training and Area Head for Clinical Psychology.
+Since 2021, she has been the been the Department Chair.
 In her free time, Dr. Read enjoys spending time with her family, running, reading, and traveling.
 A Boston native, Dr. Read also is a big fan of the city of Buffalo, and loves spending time in the city, exploring some of its many restaurants, stores, and coffee shops, or just walking or running in the neighborhood.

 Dr. Read’s research focuses on the individual and environmental factors that influence heavy and problematic substance use in young adults.
 This includes factors such as personality, gender, affective state, cognitions, and social influences.
 Much of Dr. Read’s research has focused on trauma and post-traumatic stress and how these things may influence or be influenced by substance use, particularly in young adults.
 Dr. Read and her colleagues have conducted a number of longitudinal survey studies of these associations, and she also has examined these pathways in laboratory experiments.
 This research has been supported by the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, and the American Medical Beverage Foundation.